canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-Observables are very powerful and easy to use on their own, but in CanJS applications, they are used in the ViewModel, a layer that sits between the model and the view and contains the state of the application.
+Observables are very powerful and easy to use on their own, but in CanJS applications, they are also used as a ViewModel, a layer that sits between the model and the view and contains the state of the application.
 More on ViewModels [below](#ViewModels).

 ### Why they’re powerful